rartin/hi-go/README.md

 # Hi-go

-A Hellow world fo go copied from Golang repos.
+A Hello world fo go copied from Golang repos.